 Size and description

 Niagara Falls has formed on Niagara River – a powerful but short river between some of the world’s largest lakes – Lake Erie and Lake Ontario.
 This river brings plentiful waters from the giant Great Lakes (except one – Lake Ontario which is downstream) towards the Atlantic Ocean.
-The river is just 50.8 km long but it has a discharge that is comparable (a bit less) to the discharge of Yukon River.
+The river is just 50.8 km long but it has a discharge that is comparable (a bit less) to the discharge of the Yukon River.

 Falls have characteristic green water – it is colored by the lime suspension and salts.